cost2100/cost2100/matlab/Readme.txt

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
-New version by by Sara Gunnarsson and Jose Flordelis, Lund University, Lund, Sweden.
-Massive MIMO scenario Indoor_CloselySpacedUser_2_6GHz has been added, togother with some modifications to the VLA and MPC gain function extensions for Massive MIMO.
+The updated version 3.1 is implemented by Sara Gunnarsson and Jose Flordelis, Lund University, Lund, Sweden.
+Massive MIMO scenario Indoor_CloselySpacedUser_2_6GHz has been added, together with some modifications to the VLA and MPC gain function extensions for Massive MIMO.
 Additionally, bug fixes and speed optimizations are also included.

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
 The updated version 3.0 is implemented by Sara Gunnarsson and Jose